Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 ```

 The file we care about is "imp_foreign_redhat.py."
 Open this in your favorite editor.
-I use vi because everything else is unmitigated garbage.
+I use **vi** because everything else is unmitigated garbage.
 Go to line 128.
-(Bolded for instructive purposes.)
+(Double-starred for instructive purposes.)

 ```
 # vi imp_foreign_redhat.py